EGI-Federation/documentation/content/en/users/dev-env/notebooks/sharing/_index.md

-By allowing other users to access your server, you also allow them to access the files present on your Jupyter server. **Do not** store any secrets on your server if you are planning to share!
+By allowing other users to access your server, you also allow them to access the files present on your Jupyter server. **Do not** store any secrets on your server if you are planning to share it!

 {{% /alert %}}